Study in a University Setting

-The School of Theology is proud of having the oldest continuous graduate degree program in mission studies in an American university.
+The School of Theology is proud to have the oldest continuous graduate degree programs in World Christianity and in Mission Studies at an American university.

-The study of world Christianity and mission is greatly enhanced in the context of a research university:
+The study of World Christianity and Mission are greatly enhanced in the context of a research university:

 BU’s 17 colleges and schools along with a number of multi-disciplinary centers and institutes are central to the school’s research and teaching mission.
 In addition to taking courses with faculty in the School of Theology, students are encouraged to take courses in a variety of university departments including Anthropology, Religious Studies, History, Theology, and Sociology.
 The African Studies Center at BU is the second-oldest center of its kind in the United States; it maintains a major African studies library.
 Together with the Center for Asian Studies and the Center for Latin American Studies, significant faculty resources exist for African, Asian, and Latin American languages, history, anthropology, archeology, and religions.